|

 Promises: The United Nations at 60 (2005, dir.
 Kevin Knoblock,

-organization as more interested in protecting its reputation as a benign
+as more interested in protecting its reputation as a benign neutral body than

-neutral body than in getting pro-active in preventing horrible slaughters in
+in getting pro-active in preventing horrible slaughters in places like

-places like Palestine, Somalia, Rwanda, Sudan, and Bosnia.
-The early parts of
+Palestine, Somalia, Rwanda, Sudan, and Bosnia.
+The early parts of the film

 in 1948 and its initial struggle to survive, and the controversy its takeover